 Now that we know the importance of content curation, especially when it comes to infographics, where can you find infographics to curate?

 i).
-Go to Google Images: Type your main keyword + infographic – e.g., “how to monetize a blog + infographic.”
+Go to Google Images: Type your main keyword + infographic – e.g., “how to monetize a blog + infographic,” into the search engine.

 ii).
-Analyze your results: From the results page, choose the infographic that you’d like to curate.
+Analyze your search results: From the search results page, choose the infographic that you’d like to curate.

 When you click through to the page where the infographic is, you can easily use your screen capture software to cut the exact section that you want.